EU Licensed4.8/5

 Storage

-Keep naproxen tablets in their original blister packaging or container.
-Store them at room temperature, away from direct heat, sunlight and moisture.
+Keep naproxen tablets in their original packaging.
+Store them at room temperature.
+Keep them away from direct heat, sunlight, and moisture.
+A bathroom cabinet is often too humid.

-The bathroom cabinet is often unsuitable because of humidity.
-A bedroom drawer or kitchen cupboard (away from the cooker) is a better choice.
+A bedroom drawer or kitchen cupboard (away from the cooker) is better.

-Do not use naproxen after the expiry date printed on the packaging.
-Expired NSAIDs may lose potency and, in rare cases, degraded formulations can cause unexpected side effects.
+Do not use naproxen after its expiry date.
+This date is on the packaging.
+Expired NSAIDs may not work as well.
+Rarely, degraded forms can cause unexpected side effects.

-Keep all medicines out of the sight and reach of children.
-If your household includes young children, consider using a locked medicine cabinet.
+Keep all medicines out of children's sight and reach.
+If you have young children, consider a locked medicine cabinet.

 Disposal

-Do not flush unused naproxen down the toilet or throw it in household rubbish.
-NSAIDs can contaminate water supplies and harm aquatic organisms.
+Do not flush unused naproxen down the toilet.
+Do not put it in household rubbish.
+NSAIDs can pollute water supplies.
+They can also harm aquatic life.

-If you are unsure whether your naproxen is still in date or has been stored correctly, your pharmacist can advise whether it is safe to use or whether it should be replaced.
+If you are unsure about your naproxen, ask your pharmacist.
+They can check if it is still in date or stored correctly.
+They can advise if it is safe to use or needs replacing.

 FAQ